 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Prepares and supervises the preparation of sketches, plans and drawings for field notes; may participate in the preparation of specifications and contract documents; makes necessary calculations for revised lines, grades and arcs; computes assessment bills against properties for public improvements.
+Uses existing records, field notes and sketches to draft survey plans for various projects; may participate in the preparation of specifications, legal descriptions and contract documents; makes necessary calculations for revised lines, grades and arcs; computes assessment bills against properties for public improvements.

-- Confers with contractors, builders, developers, lawyers and the general public upon matters pertaining to surveys.
+Confers with contractors, builders, developers, City departments, lawyers and the general public to discuss survey needs and gather property information; answers initial and follow-up questions from the general public regarding surveys.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

 the practices, principles, techniques and instruments used in surveying

 mathematics including trigonometry and geometry as it is applied to field surveying and related engineering computations

 the principles, practices, techniques and instruments of computer assisted drafting as required in surveying

 engineering principles and practices used in the preparation of estimates and certification of contract work performance as related to construction work